Baked Tonkatsu (Japanese Deep-fried Pork Cutlets)

 • Menchi-katsu is made with a minced meat patty, typically pork, beef, or a mixture of pork and beef, seasoned with various ingredients.

-• Hamu katsu provides a unique twist by using ham instead of pork loin or fillet.
+• Hamu katsu uses ham instead of pork loin or fillet.
 The saltiness of the ham pairs well with the crispy coating.

-• Katsu-sando: The crispy cutlet is sandwiched between soft bread slices and often accompanied by shredded cabbage and tonkatsu sauce.
+• Katsu-sando is an interesting version.
+The crispy cutlet is sandwiched between soft bread slices and often accompanied by shredded cabbage and tonkatsu sauce.

 Leave a Comment